bob1de/msg2img/README.md

 # msg2img
-A JavaScript browser module for encoding arbitrary data into a PNG image
+A JavaScript browser module for encoding arbitrary data into a PNG image.

+It uses HTML5 `canvas` elements to draw images onto.
+However, the encoding and decoding takes place without attaching any elements to the DOM, so the whole process is completely invisible to the user.

 ## Build